larebcloud/github-actions-aws-oidc-deployment/README.md

 which increases security risk and operational overhead.

 ## Solution
-This project demonstrates a secure CI/CD pipeline using GitHub Actions with AWS IAM OIDC authentication, eliminating static credentials.
+This setup uses GitHub’s OIDC provider to assume an AWS IAM role, removing the need for storing AWS credentials in GitHub secrets.

 ## Architecture
 GitHub Actions → IAM Role (OIDC) → EC2